World Heritage Site: Statistics

-The World Heritage Committee has divided the world into five geographic zones which it calls regions: Africa, Arab states, Asia and the Pacific, Europe and North America, and Latin America and the Caribbean.
-Russia and the Caucasus states are classified as European, while Mexico and the Caribbean are classified as belonging to the Latin America and Caribbean zone.
-The UNESCO geographic zones also give greater emphasis on administrative, rather than geographic associations.
+The World Heritage Committee has divided the world into five geographic regions: Africa, Arab states, Asia and the Pacific, Europe and North America, and Latin America and the Caribbean.
+Russia and the Caucasus states are classified as European, while Mexico and the Caribbean are classified as belonging to the Latin America and the Caribbean region.
+The UNESCO geographic regions also give greater emphasis on administrative, rather than geographic associations.
 Hence, Gough Island, located in the South Atlantic, is part of the Europe and North America region because the British government nominated the site.